LukasProgram/LaneNet-Masterwork/lanenet-lane-detection-master/README.md

 ## Future Work

 Recently the LaneNet implementation was updated.
-In order to allow a better comparison of model weights in the future, the same dataset was traninert with the new implementation.
+In order to allow a better comparison of model weights in the future, the same dataset was trained with the new implementation.
 The model weights are available [here](https://nextcloud.os.in.tum.de/s/updated_lanenet_model_weights)